zengjixiang/jina/docs/concepts/orchestration/deployment.md

 ````
 ````{tab} Terminal
 ```shell
-jina export docker-compose deployment.yml docker-compose.yml
+jina-serve export docker-compose deployment.yml docker-compose.yml
 ```
 ````

 This will generate a single `docker-compose.yml` file.

-For advanced utilization of Docker Compose with Jina, refer to {ref}`How to <docker-compose>`
+For advanced utilization of Docker Compose with Jina-serve, refer to {ref}`How to <docker-compose>`

 (deployment-kubernetes-export)=
 ### Kubernetes

 ````{tab} Python
 ```python
-from jina import Deployment
+from jina-serve import Deployment

 dep = Deployment
 dep.to_kubernetes_yaml('dep_k8s_configuration')